microsoft/azure-spring-apps-training/01-create-an-azure-spring-cloud-instance/README.md

 AZ_SPRING_CLOUD_NAME=azure-spring-cloud-lab
 ```

-With these variables set, we can now create the Azure Spring Cloud instance.
+With these variables set, we can now create the Azure Spring Apps instance.

 ```bash
 az spring-cloud create \